miptleha/miptleha-blog/_posts/2020-03-13-How to stop programming.md

-For those programmers who were often beaten in childhood, and after still forced to finish
-MIPT or MSU, there are simply no other options.
+For those programmers who were often beaten in childhood, and after still forced to finish university, there are simply no other options.
 But if you are a real Russian man, then soon you will understand that nature has given you a unique chance.
 For now, after leaving your